poplatek/shaftlog/README.md

    delivered to log servers almost immediately.

- - **Log rotation is handled gracefully.** The assumption is that the logfiles to be synchronized will be rotated.
-Log rotation will not cause lost or duplicated log messages even if logfile rotation happens when the client is not running.
+ - **Log rotation is handled gracefully.** The assumption is that the log files to be synchronized will be rotated.
+Log rotation will not cause lost or duplicated log messages even if log file rotation happens when the client is not running.

  - **Already delivered log messages are immutable.** Any log messages